For many growers, a closet grow setup is their only hope for growing indoors.

 In a standard grow, you can strategically place your tent near a window, or near a ceiling light, because these make easy access points for ducting the air from your tent.

-If you are lucky enough to have a light in your closet, you can consider removing the bulb and sticking the ducting through their and venting into the ceiling.
+If you are lucky enough to have a light in your closet, you can consider removing the bulb and sticking the ducting through it and venting into the ceiling.

 But, when you grow in a closet, you are pretty limited with where you duct your air.
 In some cases, the closest window is not an option, nor is a ceiling fan or light.